 As Guy Arnold, Founder of Slow Selling, recommends: “Start with an intent, what do you want the feedback for?
 Then, work out where is best to source feedback for the intent, when you plan to attain it and how you are going to use it.”

-If we want to improve both the quality and the amount of feedback we generate, it is important that we start with a purpose and create a plan around that.
+If we want to improve both the quality and the amount of customer feedback we generate, it is important that we start with a purpose and create a plan around that.

-2. Asking Closed Questions
+2. The Customer Feedback Asks Closed Questions

 When a customer agrees to share their feedback, they may already have an idea of the types of issue that they want to discuss.
 If you avoid this issue through asking closed questions, you will likely disillusion them.